“Impartiality is a lovely idea, but it doesn’t get you very far; if the impartial person may be impersonated by a demon of malignant darkness.”

 I am not anti-intellectual, nor even properly anti-academic; I do have fairly mixed feelings about my own institutional training, but I’m fine leaving those feelings in their indeterminate state, and I recognize that, as my feelings, they concern no one but myself.
 What I’m specifically aiming to criticize when I harp on Reynolds’ gang for being pretentious grad students is merely the elitist, ivory tower, emperor’s-new-clothes quality of it all; it’s the masturbatory, self-congratulating, preaching-to-the-choir bits that get my goat, not the “acquisition of information, insight and skill”.
 I know far too many people with advanced degrees (my wife, mother and most of my closest friends included) to roundly equate “distasteful egotistical showmanship” with “having a few diplomas”.
 I also know quite well not to valourize ignorance, for there, as in academia, be monsters (definitely more of them, and often worse ones at that).
 What may, to the reactive and stressed reader, appear to be anti-intellectual or anti-institutional sentiments are simply sparks of my conviction that, while the intellect can get you quite far, it can’t go all the way - that eventually something else must take over, if you’re to ascend to the proper heights of consciousness and transcend the mundane obsession with hyperactive information collection.

-I have an enormous amount of respect for Karl Marx and Friedrich Engels, and agree with them on a considerable number of points, but do feel that they missed the marks (waka waka) in some areas.
-Beyond that, I think they probably suffered enough abuse over the course of the 20th century, so it might be time to let them stop spinning in those graves of theirs and finally RIP - I can’t imagine they’d be any happier to see what their material legacy has amounted to than I am.
+I have an enormous amount of respect for Karl Marx and Friedrich Engels, and agree with them on a considerable number of points, but do feel that they missed the marks (waka waka) in some areas - they also couldn’t see the future, so though they did their best, I think it’s time we let them stop spinning in those graves of theirs and finally RIP - I can’t imagine they’d be any happier to see what their material legacy has amounted to than I am.
 I think that, similar to the cases of Jesus, the Buddha, Friedrich Nietzsche or Aleister Crowley, the followers of brilliant people are often the worst enemies of that very brilliance, amounting to nothing but howlers in the abyss, to be avoided at all costs.

 I think America is the devil, but like the devil, is also misunderstood (perhaps most of all by those who worship it most openly).
 I think the European Union was a great idea, still is a great idea, and if I had voting rights in the UK, I would have voted “remain” over and over and over, until my poor little mind broke and they had to forcibly remove me from the voting booth, packing me off to an asylum in the country.
-I had no part in the appointment of the Orange Demon to the White House, and look forward to the glorious day of his banishment.
-My aim in spelling out my personal politics is to ensure that I’m not misread, based on my views on art, as being some sort of pedantic, regressionist, “debate me” slimeball.
+My aim in spelling out some of my personal politics is to ensure that I’m not misread, based on my views on art, as being some sort of pedantic, regressionist, “debate me” slimeball.
 Although I don’t love what I see as the self-congratulatingly-pseudo-intellectual music made by these particular kidz (all of whom are older than me), I do believe that, overall, the kidz are alright, so I’d prefer not to be dismissed as a prematurely-old man yelling at a cloud (at least not the awful kind - I’m fine being a curmudgeon, as long as it’s the ultimately-loveable sort).
 I think it’s absolutely, unequivocally wonderful that the boys-club vibes of electronic music are finally being dispersed - the scene has been stuck in that particular holding pattern for far too long, and I am wholeheartedly in support of the continued development of as diverse, unconventional, consensus-disobeying, individualistic, and joyous a world as we can get.

 BIAS THE THIRD: It is true that, overall, I feel little affinity with the music under discussion in the Reynolds article, but that’s not why I’m interested in writing about it.
 There’s plenty of art I don’t like, and that dislike alone isn’t sufficient to make me want to spend my time thinking about that stuff any more than I already have to.
 I understand that no one else is under any obligation to make art that interests or pleases me - I do that quite well on my own, thank you very much, and my drive to seek out new art in the wider world is not hindered by my frequent encounters with “shit I don’t like” (being the functional adult that I am).
 In essence, what I’ve been rambling on about here is not even really the music, as I ultimately don’t think the music itself is worth much this comment.
 In fact, I don’t think the music is really “the point” for the artists under discussion either - instead, the point seems to be the critical theory claptrap and careerist pandering, so, with that in mind, those are the beasts with which I’ve been futilely wrestling.
 For the indulgent, however, here are some snarky remarks to summarize my feelings about the music: Lee Gamble makes nice-enough stuff that’s ultimately not as haunting as its supposed hauntological concerns.
 M.E.S.H.’s empty posturing might fly as part of the brunchtime entertainment at an MFA parents weekend, but it does nothing to exorcise any pernicious cultural demons.
 Holly Herndon’s work is so unmemorable I can’t even think of anything properly catty to say about the specifics of her much-vaunted “art practice”.
 Chino Amobi seems like the most interesting and sincere member of this makeshift clique, so I’ll restrain my ire where he’s concerned, and will look forward to seeing where he takes things in the future.